Remote Software Update

 The parameter Automatic updates allows you to enable or disable the automatic updates for a specific group.

-(by default): Automatic updates are disabled for this group.
-No new updates will be started and the queue is emptiedtrue
+false(by default): Automatic updates are disabled for this group.
+No new updates will be started and the queue is emptied.true: Automatic updates are enabled for this group.

-How does the update queue operates ?
+How Does the update queue operate?

 Updates are processed in FIFO (first in, first out) order.
 As long as the number of ongoing updates is below the Max Parallel Updates limit, the queue continues to process updates.